-Succession rights of married and unmarried partners
+Married and unmarried partners

-Succession rights of relatives of an assured tenant
+Relatives of an assured tenant

-Family members of an assured tenant can only inherit the tenancy if the tenancy agreement says this can happen.
+Family members of an assured tenant can inherit the tenancy only if the tenancy agreement says this can happen.

-Many housing association assured tenancy agreements allow a relative to succeed when the tenant had no spouse, civil partner or cohabitee living with them.
+Many housing association assured tenancy agreements let a relative succeed when the tenant had no spouse, civil partner or partner living with them.

-- parent or grandparent
+parent or grandparent

-- child or grandchild
+child or grandchild

-- brother or sister
+brother or sister

-- uncle, aunt, nephew or niece
+uncle, aunt, nephew or niece

 Check the tenancy agreement to be sure you can inherit the tenancy.